 After an extremely cold and stressful crossing of the North Atlantic from Nuuk, Greenland to Iceland, it was necessary to thaw before continuing my journey.
 Iceland's famous “Blue Lagoon" was suggested by my friend Ed Neffinger as an appropriate pilot de-icing facility.

 My original route of flight from Reykjavik, Iceland to Wick, Scotland.
 The route was modified prior to takeoff to fly at 3000 ft and below freezing levels off the coast of Iceland.
+I departed Reykjavik in light rain, and flew south-east for 100 miles before clearing the clouds and climbing higher for better winds.

 An enormous storm, which would have kept me grounded for the next five days, was moving rapidly towards Iceland from the west.
 My plan was to leave BIRK in the early morning just before the storm hit.
 A large high, parked over the west coast of Ireland provided clockwise wind rotation and 36 knot tail winds towards Scotland.
 Perfect.